felixokpalaima/altschool-assignment/README.md

 ![CreateUserWithTwoWeeksLifespan](create_user_with_two_weeks_lifespan-1.png)

-Let us confirm that the user has been created with by running the followiing command
+Let us confirm that the user has been created by running the following command

 ```
-$ cat /etc/passwd
+$ cat /etc/passwd | grep felix-altschool
 ```
 ![Confirm user creation](confirm_user_is_created.png)